Macroscope (science concept)

 In science, the concept of a macroscope is the antithesis of the microscope, namely a method, technique or system appropriate to the study of very large objects or very complex processes, for example the Earth and its contents, or conceptually, the Universe.
 Obviously, a single system or instrument does not presently exist that could fulfil this function, however its concept may be approached by some current or future combination of existing observational systems.
 The term "macroscope" has also been applied to a method or compendium which can view some more specific aspect of global scientific phenomena in its entirety, such as all plant life, specific ecological processes, or all life on earth.
 The term has also been used in the humanities, as a generic label for tools which permit an overview of various other forms of "big data".
 As discussed here, the concept of a "macroscope" differs in essence from that of the macroscopic scale, which simply takes over from where the microscopic scale leaves off, covering all objects large enough to be visible to the unaided eye, as well as from macro photography, which is the imaging of specimens at magnifications greater than their original size, and for which a specialised microscope-related instrument known as a "Macroscope" has previously been marketed.
 For some workers, one or more (planetary scale) "macroscopes" can already be constructed, to access the sum of relevant existing observations, while for others, deficiencies in current sampling regimes and/or data availability point to additional sampling effort and deployment of new methodologies being required before a true "macroscope" view of Earth can be obtained.

 History of the concept

 The term "macroscope" is generally credited as being introduced into scientific usage by the ecologist Howard T. Odum in 1971, who employed it, in contrast to the microscope (which shows small objects in great detail), to represent a kind of "detail eliminator" which thus permits a better overview of ecological systems for simplified modelling and, potentially, management (Odum, 1971, figure 10).
+Ecologist James Brown (ecologist) equated the field of Macroecology as the process of looking "at the living world through a macroscope rather than through a microscope, and as a result it sees different things than are revealed by most ecological studies ...
+As I began to look through the macroscope, however, I found that it gave me a view of the ecological world that neither my experiments at one study site nor my nonmanipulative comparative studies at a necessarily limited number of field sites could provide."

 Some authors, such as Hidefumi Imura, continue to use the term as more-or-less synonymous with an overview or large scale pattern analysis of data in their field.
 Other prominent authors and speakers who have utilized "macroscope" terminology for "big picture" views in their particular areas of interest include Jesse H. Ausubel and John Thackara.